schollii/pypubsub/docs/usage/usage_basic_tasks.rst

             return wrappedListener
         pub.subscribe(wrap(listener), 'topic')

-    since wrap() returns an object which only Pypubsub references: the wrappedListener gets garbage collected upon return from subscribe().
+    since wrap() returns an object which only PyPubSub references: the wrappedListener gets garbage collected upon return from subscribe().
 It is possible to verify that the stored listener is indeed dead::